This green infrastructure project will improve water quality for areas on and around South Federal Boulevard between Alameda and Mississippi.

 The project is located within the public right-of-way of South Federal Boulevard between West Alameda Avenue and West Mississippi Avenue.
 The businesses along this corridor are within an area officially designated as the “Little Saigon Business District” with support from Councilman López in 2014.

-The design phase of the project is scheduled to be completed by Fall 2019 and construction is tentatively scheduled to begin Spring 2020 in coordination with CDOT led transportation projects.
+The design phase of the project is scheduled to be completed by Spring 2020 and construction is tentatively scheduled to begin early 2021 in coordination with CDOT led transportation projects.

 According to the Environmental Protection Agency, green infrastructure is a cost-effective way of managing stormwater while also providing numerous community benefits.
 A major cause of poor water quality in urban areas is polluted stormwater runoff.
 Rainwater from roofs, streets and parking lots is unable to soak into the ground as it would in a natural setting.
 Stormwater runoff carries trash, garbage, bacteria, and other pollutants from the urban landscape and can cause unhealthy environments, erosion, and flooding from higher flows which damage property and infrastructure.